kayhide/motion_blender/README.md

 In the RubyMotion application's Rakefile, `motion_blender` is to be required, typically via `Bundler.require`.
 Then it hooks `build` tasks.
-You can hit `rake -P` and see `motion_blender:analyze` task is hooked.
+You can hit `rake -P` and see `motion_blender:apply` task is hooked.

-At the analyze task, MotionBlender runs analyzer on all `Motion::Project::Config#files`.
+In apply task, MotionBlender runs analyzer on all `Motion::Project::Config#files`.
 It uses [parser](https://github.com/whitequark/parser) and follows all `require` and `require_relative`.
 After that, add the newly encountered files to the head of `Motion::Project::Config#files` and put file dependencies to `Motion::Project::Config#dependencies`.